Meet the Speakers

 Capt.
 Harley Hunt

 Captain Harley is the owner of How To Boating.
-In January 2024, he had a vision to teach people boating tips and how-tos on social media.
+In January 2024, he had a vision to teach people boating tips and how-to’s on social media.
 His time spent working on sailboats, government research vessels, fishing/crabbing vessels, SCUBA diving vessels, and high-end luxury yacht charters has given him the opportunity to learn how different vessels are run, both as crew and as a captain.
-This experience, paired with a background in leadership roles, allows Harley to effectively capture attention through his unique teaching style, both on social media and in hands-on instruction.
+This experience, paired with a background in leadership roles, allows Harley to effectively capture attention through his unique teaching style both on social media and in hands-on instruction.
 In just over a year, Harley has captured 100 million views across all social media channels by teaching boating safety, how to dock boats, boating rules, and much more.
-His goal is to share that knowledge with everyone who wants to learn the ‘how-tos’ of the industry. howtoboating.com
+His goal is to share that knowledge with everyone who wants to learn the how-to’s of the industry. howtoboating.com

 Director of Business Development | Boat History Report